dimoonlda/zoocurator/README.md

 ## Recipes covered
 - Discovery
+ 1. Registration and discovery
+ 2. Service Listener
+- Path Watch
-- Path Watch: Tree (all changes on a certain tree), Path (only immediate level children changes)
+ 1. Tree (all changes on a certain tree)
+ 2. Path (only immediate level children changes)
+- Cache
+ 1. Set config on a path
+ 2. Watch changes to this config

 ## Discovery